 So when you are looking for a dog walker, and you compare fees, ask yourself – is your dog’s life worth the extra fee per walk or not?
 How much would you pay for your lost or deceased pet to be returned to you?

-Finchley Dog Walkers are fully insured with Pet Business Insurance to cover Public Liability and Care, Custody and Control of all dogs that we look after during the course of each day.
+Finchley Dog Walker are fully insured with Pet Business Insurance to cover Public Liability and Care, Custody and Control of all dogs that we look after during the course of each day.